-January in Northern Michigan.
+Northern Michigan loves its coffee shops any time of the year, but never more than in winter.
 Daylight breaks late and fades early.
 Temperatures stay low.
 Snow piles high.
-Good reasons one and all to gather in the North’s captivating renditions of the new American cafe.
-Here in the heart of winter we send a love note to warm venues that, for the price of a latte and a pastry, let us pop laptops and work for hours, settle into cushy couches and conspire with friends for longer than need be, strike deals right in plain public, with perfect strangers barely two feet away, and simply hang out because lingering can feel so deliciously luxurious on a frosty winter day.
+Good reasons one and all to gather in the North’s captivating renditions of the new American cafe from Traverse City to Petoskey.
+Here is our love note to warm venues that, for the price of a latte and a pastry, let us pop laptops and work for hours, settle into cushy couches and conspire with friends for longer than need be, strike deals and simply hang out because lingering can feel so deliciously luxurious on a frosty winter day.

 309 E. Lake Street, Petoskey 231.347.7767